purduesigbots/pros-docs/v5/okapi/api/filters/vel-math.rst

  Parameters
 =============== ===================================================================
- iticksPerRev    The number of ticks per revolution (or whatever units you are using). ifilterParams   The filter to use for filtering the velocity.
+ iticksPerRev    The number of ticks per revolution (or whatever units you are using). ifilter         The filter used for filtering the calculated velocity.
 =============== ===================================================================

 .. tabs ::